Criptic/random_movie_selector/README.md

 # Google Sheets

 I'm using Google Sheets as my collection tracking medium, because I can access it on any device, it has a create set of features and can easily be shared.
-In the past I used the scripting engine for Google Sheets but I was never really pleased with this setup as it was slow (might be because of sloppy coding on my part) - in the folder archive_script I have included my previous setup.
+In the past I used the scripting engine for Google Sheets but I was never really pleased with this setup as it was slow (might be because of sloppy coding on my part) - in the folder *archive_script* I have included my previous setup.

 ## Google Sheets Layout

 Every movie collection is unique and so the different fields that are tracked are different.
 This application is flexible enough that with minimal effort any information that is stored inside of Google Sheets can be used.
 BUT **one column is needed** for this application and that is a column that tracks the **watch status**.
-Also another limitation is that more then 26 columns aren't supported and as I'm using only eight there are no plans on changing that.
+Also another limitation is that more than 26 columns aren't supported and as I'm using only eight there are no plans on changing that.

 ## Google Sheets API Setup

 Let's get up and running with the API

 1. Go to [https://console.developers.google.com](https://console.developers.google.com/)
-2. Create a new project with a name like _<RandomMovieSelector>_
+2. Create a new project with a name like *<RandomMovieSelector>*
 3. Search for the Google Sheets API and enable it
 4. On the page for the Google Sheets API click Create Credentials
-5. Set Up the OAuth consent screen by clicking on it in the side bar (Select External, Enter an App Name, user support email and email), under Scopes add the Google Sheets API with the endpoint /auth/spreadsheets, under Test Users add your own email (important use @googlemail.com)
+5. Set Up the OAuth consent screen by clicking on it in the side bar (Select External, Enter an App Name, user support email and email), under Scopes add the Google Sheets API with the endpoint */auth/spreadsheets*, under Test Users add your own email (important use @googlemail.com)
-6. Then go to Credentials and click Create Credentials, Type: Desktop App and click through to the end
+6. Then go to Credentials and click Create Credentials, Type: *Desktop App* and click through to the end
-7. Under OAuth 2.0 Client IDs you should be able to download the credentials, rename them to credentials.json and move them into the root directory for this application
+7. Under OAuth 2.0 Client IDs you should be able to download the credentials, rename them to *credentials.json* and move them into the root directory for this application

 # Slack App